autism-101/hugo-website/content/english/terms-conditions.md

 title: "Terms of Service"
 subtitle: ""
 # meta description
-description: "Autism-101 Terms of Service."
+description: "Autism-101 Terms of Service and conditions for using the website."
 draft: false
 ---